 Christmas Tree Recycling

-**Registrations will close at 5pm on Tuesday 8th January to enable us to process the routes for collection.**
+**Registrations will close at 12 noon on Tuesday 4th January to enable us to process the routes for collection**

-All you need to do is make sure that your tree is left in your designated place before 8am on Friday 11th January (without it’s decorations or lights of course!)
-Your tree will be collected sometime before 5pm on Sunday 13th January.
+All you need to do is make sure that your tree is left in your designated place before 8am on Thursday 6th January without its decorations and lights of course!
+Your tree will be collected sometime before 4pm on Sunday 9th January.

-Also, if you would like to volunteer and help us with the collections, please scroll down the page for more information.
+Also, if you would like to volunteer and help us with the collections or baking for the volunteers, please get in touch for more information.

 ABOUT THE HOSPICE